Nonlinear Diffusion on Networks: Perturbations and Consensus Dynamics: Introduction

 \section{Introduction}

-Laplacian dynamical systems are among the most renowned subjects in dynamic networks science.
-Indeed, given a graph structure, a linear Laplacian system, $\dot{\bm{x}} = - L \bm{x}$, where $L$ is the graph Laplacian, describes a (linear) diffusion process on a network.
-In fact, the Laplacian matrix plays the role of discrete counterpart of the Laplacian differential operator, $\Delta$, present for example in the heat equation, $\dot u = \Delta u$.
-Unfolding the equations for a linear Laplacian system, we obtain a set of ordinary differential equations that componentwise read as $\dot x_i = \sum_j a_{ij} (x_j -x_i)$, where $x_i$ represents the state of the $i$th-agent, or node of the network, and $a_{ij}$ encodes the graph structure and the `strength' of interaction.
-A lot of effort has been made to precisely analyse the behaviour of Laplacian systems, especially for the linear case \cite{veerman2020primer, VEERMAN2019184, 1470239}.
-More recently, also nonlinear extensions of the Laplacian dynamics are being explored \cite{5531534, 6329411, 6859170, doi:10.1137/20M1376844, Jardon-Kojakhmetov2020}.
-The potential extensions from a linear Laplacian system to a nonlinear one are various; in the present paper we aim to look at a class of nonlinear Laplacian systems called \emph{Absolute Laplacian Flows} (ALFs) \cite{5531534, 6329411}, defined by
+Diffusion is certainly among the most renowned subjects in dynamical systems.
+The ordinary differential equation $\dot{\bm{x}} = - L \bm{x}$, where $L$ is the graph Laplacian, describes a (linear) diffusion process on a network.
+In fact, the Laplacian matrix plays the role of a discrete counterpart of the Laplacian differential operator, $\Delta$, present for example in the heat equation, $\dot u = \Delta u$.
+A lot of effort has been made to precisely analyze the behavior of Laplacian systems, especially for the linear case \cite{veerman2020primer,VEERMAN2019184,1470239}.
+More recently, nonlinear extensions of the Laplacian dynamics have been explored \cite{5531534,6329411,6859170,doi:10.1137/20M1376844,Jardon-Kojakhmetov2020}.